Pilot Signal Error

 - 3. Verify wiring: Ensure the CP wire is correctly connected to the designated terminal on the Easee main board and the socket.

-- 4. Test with another cable/vehicle: Swap the cable and, if possible, test with a different EV to isolate whether the fault is in the charger or external.
+- 4. Test with another cable/vehicle: Swap the cable and, if possible, test with a different EV to isolate whether the fault lies in the charger or externally.

-- 5. Replace CP driver module: If wiring and cable are good, the CP driver circuit on the main board may be defective and the board should be replaced.
+- 5. Replace CP driver module: If the wiring and cable are good, the CP driver circuit on the main board may be defective, and the board should be replaced.

 Advertisements